gioZAK/easy_vape/README.md

 - Google Fonts
     - Used to import the fonts.
 - FontAwesome
-    - Used to import the ThumbsUp and Comment icon.
+    - Used to import icons.
 - Balsamiq Wireframes
     - Used to create the project's wireframe.
-- Cloudinary
+- Amazon Web Services
     - Used to host all images.
 - Django AllAuth
     - Used to deal with user account registration.